janarosmonaliev/tinydesk_legacy/README.md

 ### Bug Report

 Every team member should open an issue on Github if they encounter a bug.
-They should be all allowed to get an email when other team members opened an issue as follow:
+They should be all frequently check an issue to give quick feedback.

+Allowing email notification will help to give and receive feedback.
 ![Screen Shot 2021-04-22 at 12 40 55 PM](https://user-images.githubusercontent.com/59468036/115654229-a7faed00-a36b-11eb-96d6-81ceed84654a.png)

 A team member who is in charge of the bugged function should fix it.